-Sexual misconduct is a broad category of behaviors that includes but is not limited to sexual harassment, sexual violence, sexual exploitation, sexual abuse (include sexual abuse of a minor), dating violence, domestic violence, stalking, cyber-stalking, bullying and cyberbullying when based on sex or gender.
+Sexual misconduct is a broad category of behaviors that includes but is not limited to sexual harassment, sexual violence, sexual exploitation, sexual abuse (including sexual abuse of a minor), dating violence, domestic violence, stalking, cyber-stalking, bullying, and cyberbullying when based on sex or gender.

-This Policy also expressly prohibits aiding or facilitating the commission of sexual misconduct, and retaliation against any individual involved in bringing a claim or supporting someone who brings a claim under this Policy.
-Sexual misconduct and other terms found within this Policy are defined in Section V below.
+This Policy also expressly prohibits aiding or facilitating the commission of sexual misconduct, and retaliation against any individual involved in a claim or in bringing a claim or supporting someone who brings a claim under this Policy.

 Sexual misconduct can occur between strangers or non-strangers, including people involved in a dating, intimate, or sexual relationship.
 Sexual misconduct can be committed by or experienced by persons of any gender, and it can occur between people of the same or different gender.